 Overseas Challengers

-We can also lay a claim to Antarctica as one Challenger prepares his route whilst working over the winter on the British Antarctic Survey station!
+We can also lay a claim to Antarctica and South |Georgia as routes have been prepared by Challengers working over the winter on the British Antarctic Survey station and at the South Georgia post office!